God’s Dream Tools and Lenses

 In comparison, a mustard seed in Scripture speaks of faith and reminds us to not despise small beginnings (Matthew 13:31-32).

 Time can also be discerned from distance or numbers.
 For example, twelve (12) inches could symbolize 12 months, and 5 feet could represent 5 years.
 In one of my prophetic dreams, a 6- and 1/2-hour drive turned out to be exactly 6 1/2 years in real life!
 Many will recall that Joseph, son of Jacob in the Bible, was especially gifted by God to accurately discern time from numbers.
 Seven cows coming out from the Nile River that flooded annually, represented seven years.
 (Read the dreams of Pharaoh, the cupbearer and the baker).

 Sometimes, we need to look to the past to understand how we arrived at where we are today.
-Rearview mirrors, back doors and rear windows symbolically serve that purpose.
+Rearview mirrors, back doors and rear windows are dream tools and lenses that symbolically serve that purpose.
 Reasonably, one benefit gained from history may be for lessons-learned, but we should not park there.

-When we cannot see or do not understand
+When our dreams are not clear or we do not understand

 We all experience frustrating seasons when our way is not clear, we lack confidence in our decisions, or we lack revelation or understanding.
 So, what should we do when we cannot see or understand what God is showing us?

 Isaiah 50:10b says: Who walks in darkness and has no light?
 Let him trust in the name of the Lord and rely upon his God.